LumiTea/Flying-Raijin/README.md

 	Install the datapack as you normally would,
 Now find a trident and a carrot on a stick, throw the trident, and while its airborn right click the carrot on a stick.
+Check the Wiki for Version History and Patch Notes.

 	I hope you enjoy!